usask-arg/lotus-regression/docs/source/index.rst

 however we recommend using the `Anaconda python distribution <https://www.continuum.io/downloads>`_ which by default comes with Python version `3.6`.
 Some of the example code may also be incompatible with Python `2.7`

-A minimal set of requirements are the Python packages `numpy, scipy, pandas, statsmodels, xarray, requests, appdirs` which should be automatically be installed upon installing the package, if you are using anaconda you can verify/install that these packages are available by running::
+A minimal set of requirements are the Python packages `numpy, scipy, pandas, statsmodels, xarray, requests, appdirs, netcdf4, dask` which should be automatically be installed upon installing the package, if you are using anaconda you can verify/install that these packages are available by running::

-   conda install numpy scipy pandas xarray statsmodels requests appdirs
+   conda install numpy scipy pandas xarray statsmodels requests appdirs netcdf4 dask

 How To Install
 ^^^^^^^^^^^^^^